AaronGullickson/labs-wrangling-programming/README.md

 ### IPUMS Data

-Ultimately, we want to create a metro area level dataset with the following variables:
+Use the `aggregate-ipums-data` code chunk to create a metro area level dataset from the IPUMS data with the following variables:

 -   `met2013`: the metro area id
 -   `seidiff`: the mean SEI of whites in each metro area minus the mean SEI of blacks in each metro area.

+The key to doing this will be to use `group_by` and `summarize` to get an aggregate dataset at the metro *and* race level and then `reshape` that dataset wider to get racial groups on the same row.
+Be sure to also use `n()` to get sample sizes as we will use that in the next step.

-Furthermore, some metro areas had very small samples of either white or black respondents.
+Some metro areas had very small samples of either white or black respondents.
 In these cases, there is likely to be a lot of statistical noise in our estimation of the SEI differences.
-To address this problem, I want you to remove all metro areas that had fewer than 50 black or white respondents.
-This is crude but fairly effective.
-We will learn a better way to handle this kind of issue next term (spoiler: multilevel models).
+To address this problem, I want you to you to:

+-   `filter` out all metro areas that had fewer than 50 black or white respondents.
+This is a somewhat crude but but fairly effective approach.
-Our first step is to aggregate the individual level IPUMS data to the metro area level to get SEI differences by race for each metro area using `group_by` and `summarize`.
-If you group by metro area and race at the same time, you will be able to use the `mean()` and `n()` functions within the summarize to get the mean SEI and sample size, respectively, for each racial group in each metro.

-The next step is to reshape this aggregated data, which is in long format, to a wide format so that you can calculate the SEI difference between the mean of white and black respondents.
-Once you have calculated this value, you should restrict the dataset as described above and then remove all of the unneeded variables.

 ### Tract Data

-We want to aggregate the tract data for each metro area to construct four variables.
+In the `aggregate-se-data` code chunk, use `group_by` and `summarize` to get a dataset at the metro area level with the following variables.

 -   `pct_black`: The percent of the population that is non-Hispanic black.
--   `unemployment`: The unemployment rate, which is the percent of the labor force that is unemployed.
+-   `pct_unemployed`: The unemployment rate, which is the percent of the labor force that is unemployed.
 -   `pct_foreign_born`: The percent of the population that is foreign born.
 -   `pct_college`: The percent of the population over the age of 25 that has *at least* a Bachelor's degree.

-You should be able to do all of this recoding with the `group_by` and `summarize` commands.
-Note that if you aggregate across both `met2013` and `met_name`, you will get both metro-area numeric ids and names in your aggregated data.
+Note that if you aggregate across both `met2013` and `met_name`, you will get both metro-area numeric ids and names in your aggregated data, which is useful.

 ### Merge the Data Sources

 We now want to merge the two metro-level datasets created in the prior two steps together to create a combined dataset.
 You should call this combined dataset `met_area`.

 You should note that these Social Explorer and IPUMS datasets do not contain the same number of observations at the metropolitan level.
-The IPUMS data has far fewer metro areas because only very large metro areas were identified in the individual-level data.
+The IPUMS data has far fewer metro areas because larger metro areas were identified in the individual-level data.
 There are also a couple of cases where the IPUMS data does not have a corresponding metro area from the tract data due to some discrepancies in identification between the two data sources.
 Your final dataset should contain only metro areas that had valid observations in both datasets.

 ## Programming Assignment